MaxPleaner/bandcamp_downloader/README.md

       - i.e. if I call `ruby scripts/bandcamp_downloade.rb <url>` from `~/Downloads` then the files will be downloaded to `~/Downloads`.
   - Unfortunately, the names of the tracks aren't included with the download.
 I might try and fix this.

+- When installing this program to a new machine I create a `band` alias so that I can download albums
+- with `band <album` from the terminal.